AWegnerGitHub/awegnergithub.github.io-content/2019_03_13_home_network_upgrade.md

 all of these devices can add.
 It's a lot of little mini-computers on the network.
 I don't want an outlet plug compromising my house.
 I also don't have top secret data, so a little risk for the sake of convenience is ok to me.
-If I could put these devices on a network that is seperate from both the main network and the guest network, that'd be good for my purposes.
+If I could put these devices on a network that is separate from both the main network and the guest network, that'd be good for my purposes.

 ## Ubiquiti Devices